Advice for family members whose loved one can’t seem to grasp recovery

 Rather than get discouraged because a loved one has made several attempts to get sober at various treatment facilities, Young shares his perspective: “Consider each experience as part of the overall outcome — a continuum of care, if you will.
 The addict isn’t starting over; instead, he is continuing his journey toward recovery.”
 The crucial component of achieving success long after treatment is to select the best facility for your loved one’s needs, one that will address the underlying issues of his or her addiction.

 TRADITIONS accepts individuals who are appropriate for the program, rather than for the sole purpose to fill beds.
 A majority of its clients have been to one or more rehab centers in the past.
 “We don’t offer a ‘dry cleaning’ experience, where the client leaves treatment fixed and flawless.
 We offer a new way of life,” says Young.
-TRADITIONS is designed for chemically dependent men who understand the basics of recovery, yet need the structure and accountability that treatment provides.
+TRADITIONS is designed for addicted men who understand the basics of recovery, yet need the structure and accountability that treatment provides.

 Long-term residential treatment (120-day minimum) and therapeutic community are contributing factors of TRADITIONS’ success rate.
 “Clients form meaningful relationships with counselors and community members.
 Here, they learn healthy behaviors and boundaries.
 If they fall, they must communicate with their community and face the consequences,” Young notes.
 What’s more, the program places great emphasis on family recovery.
 A common reason for relapse is that the recovering addict returns to the same family unit as before.
 Everyone must make a concerted effort to get well, and TRADITIONS helps facilitate healthy changes.